 In October 2011, we started using workboxes.
 I created a workbox planning sheet that I used, but it required additional storage; I really wanted it built in to my planner, so I re-did the layout.
 This is a blank version of my planner for 2012.

-After we started homeschooling, I began looking for ways to help my boys be accountable for their own work.
+Elementary School & Middle School: After we started homeschooling, I began looking for ways to help my boys be accountable for their own work.
 We’re trying a student planner in 2011 for the first time.
-When my boys were in school, their teachers had ‘TIGER” and “BEAR” binders that they sent home to keep track of parent communications and homework.
+When my boys were in school, their teachers had “TIGER” and “BEAR” binders that they sent home to keep track of parent communications and homework.
 Borrowing that idea, I created STARS books.
 You can use them in a binder format or print them and have them spiral bound at a print shop.
-I prefer the spiral-binding method, with plastic covers on the front and back.
+I recommend the spiral-binding method, with plastic covers on the front and back.

 8.5 x 11 sized Student Planners